Kurzgesagt: Star Birds

+Criticism

 Reliability of videos

 While some commentators have praised Kurzgesagt's videos for their reliability and fact-checking, some of their earlier work received criticism.
 In 2016, the Art Libraries Society of North America criticised the studio's occasional lack of credible sources and professional consultation, and use of emotive language.

 In 2019, Kurzgesagt released a video saying that while they now had all their arguments fact-checked by experts, they had not always done so in the past.
 They added they were removing two of their videos uploaded in 2015 that did not meet their current standards, namely The European Refugee Crisis and Syria and Addiction.
 A collaboration between Kurzgesagt and journalist Johann Hari, Addiction came to be one of the most popular on their channel at the time, despite also being one of their most criticised.
 The video was accused of misleadingly summarising the conclusions of the contentious Rat Park experiments.
 Kurzgesagt acknowledged they had presented one argument as fact, and had not considered other theories on the matter.

 In July 2024, Kurzgesagt released a video entitled We Need to Rethink Exercise - The Workout Paradox, which was criticised by viewers who considered it too simplified.
 Kurzgesagt subsequently consulted with more experts in the field and released an updated version of the video in September to address these concerns.
-Tubefilter rated the updated version as one of the top videos released on YouTube that week.
+Tubefilter rated the updated version as one of the top sponsored videos released on YouTube that week.